Santoshb-exe/best-repo-ever/README.md

 # best-repo-ever

-updating the readme documentation to test the github and git vcs
+updating the readme documentation to test the github and git vcs, making changes to incorporate git settings